Side Effects of HIV Medicines

 • Sores that do not heal

-People with HIV should have their blood glucose levels checked before starting treatment with HIV medicines.
-People with higher-than-normal glucose levels may need to avoid taking some HIV medicines.
+You should have your blood glucose levels checked before starting treatment with HIV medicines.
+Some HIV medicines should be avoided by people with high blood glucose levels.

-• How can a person prevent, delay, or manage type 2 diabetes?
+• How can I prevent, delay, or manage type 2 diabetes?

 • Maintain a healthy weight.
 If you are overweight, lose weight and keep it off.

-• Eat healthy.
-Eat a variety of healthy foods and limit foods high in fat, sugar, and salt.
+• Eat healthily.
+Eat a variety of healthy foods (see MyPlate.gov for recommendations) and limit foods high in fat, sugar, and salt.

 • Keep moving.
-Aim for 30 minutes of physical activity on most days of the week.
+Aim to get in at least 30 minutes of physical activity on most days of the week.

-People who have type 2 diabetes can also follow these steps to manage the disease.
-In addition, some people may take medicine to manage their type 2 diabetes.
+In addition to the above measures, some medicines can help manage type 2 diabetes.
 To learn more, visit the Managing Diabetes webpage from the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK).

 • This fact sheet is based on information from the following sources: